JermWang/hodler/docs/platform-overview.md

 Commit To Ship is a launch accountability layer for the Solana ecosystem.

-We provide infrastructure for developers to formalize execution commitments, lock capital against delivery milestones, and establish verifiable credibility with market participants before, during, and after token distribution.
+We provide the infrastructure for developers to formalize execution commitments, lock capital against delivery milestones, and establish verifiable credibility with market participants before, during, and after token distribution.

-Token creation, distribution, and market discovery belong to venues such as Pump.fun.
-Commit To Ship focuses on execution commitments, milestone verification, and escrow release under explicit rules.
+Commit To Ship is accountability infrastructure for post-launch execution.
+It formalizes commitments, milestone escrow, and verifiable delivery records.

 ---